leopold-weidner/DBDIpy/README.md

 ### 3. Detection of adducts and in-source fragments

-Based on the ``specs_imputed``, we compute pointwise correlation of XIC traces to identify in-source adducts or in-source fragments generated during the DBD ionization process.
+Based on the ``specs_imputed``, we compute pointwise correlation of XIC traces to identify in-source adducts or in-source fragments generated during the plasma ionization process.
 The identification is performed in a two-step procedure:
 - First, calculation of pointwise intensity correlation identifies feature groups with matching temporal intensity profiles through the experiment.
 - Second, (exact) mass differences are used to refine the nature of potential candidates.